YongsooHWANG/FTCircuitSynthesis/README.md

 For the sample demonstration codes for Steane code and Golay code, please see [Demo.md](docs/Demo.md).

 ## Authors
-- Y. Hwang (ETRI, Quantum Technology Research Department), yhwang@etri.re.kr
+- Yongsoo Hwang (ETRI, Quantum Technology Research Department), yhwang@etri.re.kr

 ## Reference
 If you use our project for your research, we would be grateful if you referred to it by citing the following publication: